AGNC-Lab/Quad/README.md

 * 2: Print Quaternion from IMU
 * 3: Print Position, velocity and acceleration estimate from Kalman filter
 * 4: Print Control input
-* 5: Print Angular Veloctiy estimate from IMU
+* 5: Print Angular Velocity estimate from IMU
-* 6: Print Roll, pitch and yaw referece from joystick
+* 6: Print Roll, pitch and yaw reference from joystick
 * 7: Position and velocity estimate from Vicon
 * 8: Integral term for the attitude PID controller
 * 9: Motor speed/Thrust
-* 0: Update controller parameters (loads all the Config files and store contents in the PIDs)
+* 0: Update controller parameters (loads all the Configuration files and store contents in the PIDs)
 * ESC: Software graceful exit (Avoid ctrl+C at all costs)

 The quadcopter can take either yaw data from IMU or Vicon.
 It can only go to position control mode with Vicon Yaw data. in order to switch Yaw source, type 'v'.